- 1. What Is the Scrum Methodology?

 Common mistakes of daily Scrum meetings to avoid

 Scrum meetings are an important meeting — we know that for sure.
-But, for it to be an effective meeting, the stand-up meeting must be run properly.
+But, for it to be an effective meeting, the standup meeting must be run properly.
 Avoid the mistakes that can impact the effectiveness of your daily Scrum meeting.
 Below are some mistakes that teams make during their daily Scrum meetings that should be avoided.

 - Secrecy: Team members should be transparent about any issues or impediments they’re encountering.
 Members should also do their best to limit negative feedback or present said feedback in a diplomatic way.

-Using Wrike to execute your Agile Scrum sprints
+Use Wrike to execute your Agile Scrum sprints

-Daily Scrum meetings are vital to the success of every Scrum sprint.
-Track your Agile Scrum goals, manage processes, and turn meeting items into actionable tasks with Wrike’s project management software.
+- Track your Agile Scrum goals, manage processes, and turn meeting items into actionable tasks

 Alex Zhezherau